 This section explains some of the basic elements of using the Standard ML of New Jersey compiler as an interactive system into which you enter declarations and expressions or load code from source files.
-This is the most accessible mode of using the compiler, but for any programs of nontrivial size we recommend that the Compilation Manager be used to organize the compilation process.
+This is the most accessible mode of using the compiler, but for any programs of nontrivial size we recommend that the Compilation Manager be used to organize the compilation and loading process.

-We assume below that you are using the compiler under Unix.
-The behavior will be somewhat different under MS Windows or the Macintosh OS.
+We assume below that you are using the compiler under Unix (including the macOS Terminal app).
+The behavior will be somewhat different under MS Windows or macOS.

 Running Standard ML